STRIDE: Post-Training LLMs to Reason and Refine Bio-Sequences via Edit Trajectories: Related Work

-In biology, discrete diffusion models have been applied to protein sequence generation, including EvoDiff \citep{alamdari2023protein} and DPLM \citep{wang2024diffusion}.
+Discrete diffusion extends diffusion modeling to categorical token spaces, enabling direct corruption and denoising of sequences.
+In natural language processing, representative approaches include fully discrete token diffusion (e.g., D3PM \citep{austin2021structured}), continuous-latent text diffusion (e.g., Diffusion-LM \citep{li2022diffusion}), and autoregressive--diffusion hybrids such as Block Diffusion \citep{arriola2025block}.
+In biology, discrete diffusion models have been applied to protein sequence generation, including EvoDiff \citep{alamdari2023protein} and DPLM \citep{wang2024diffusion}, building on pre-trained protein language models such as ESM \citep{rives2021biological}.
 However, these approaches predominantly target fixed-length generation and do not naturally expose an explicit, step-by-step \emph{executable} edit policy under variable-length operations.
 In contrast, edit-based sequence modeling explores insertion/deletion dynamics via explicit edit processes, such as CTMC-based insertion/deletion/replacement in Edit Flows \citep{havasi2025edit} and mask-insertion paradigms such as FlexMDMs \citep{kim2025any}.
 Our work connects these lines by training an autoregressive LLM to emit verifiable trajectories of atomic edits for controllable optimization.